BrianHicks/brianthicks.com/content/post/sets-filter.md

 So we've learned:

 - `filter` (like every other collection operation) can be implemented in terms of folds.
-- `partition` does the same thing!
+- `partition` does the same thing, but keeps the items that fell through the filter in a separate set.
 - `intersect` and `diff` are implemented in terms of `filter`.
    We wouldn't *have* to do this (we could implement using folds every time) but using `filter` makes things much cleaner.